SuperDARN/DDWG/README.md

 # DDWG
 A repository for Data Distribution Working Group information

+Files within this repository:

-charter.md - The DDWG charter
+1. charter.md - The DDWG charter

-policies_procedures.md - The DDWG policies and procedures
+1. policies_procedures.md - The DDWG policies and procedures

-## appendices/

-Appendices for the charter

-## img/
+1. FAQ.md - A list of frequently asked questions and answers
+1. appendices/ -  A directory containing any appendices referenced in DDWG documents

-Any media used in documents
+1. img/ - A directory containing any media referenced in DDWG documents

-## meetings/

-Meeting agendas, minutes, reports, presentations
+1. meetings/ - A directory containing meeting agendas, minutes, reports and presentations